-James Delbourgo was born in Great Britain and educated at the University of East Anglia, Cambridge (Christ's College) and Columbia.
+Delbourgo was born in England to Italian parents and educated at the University of East Anglia, Cambridge (Christ's College), Penn and Columbia.
 He previously taught at McGill in Montreal, where he directed the program in History and Philosophy of Science; was Visiting Professor of History of Science at Harvard in 2016; and is an associate of that department.
-His research combines the history of science with imperial and global history and the history of collecting and museum studies.
+He is based in New York City.